Ten Myths about Hospice Care

 Myth: Choosing hospice means giving up all medical treatment

-Fact: Hospice places the patient’s quality of life as the focal point of care.
+Fact: Hospice makes the patient’s quality of life the focal point of care.
 Hospice professionals are trained to provide care and treatments that lessen the patient’s pain and other symptoms.
-Hospice strives to decrease the burden of medical treatment when these measures do not improve the patient’s quality of life.
+Hospice strives to decrease the burden of medical treatment when such measures would not improve the patient’s quality of life.
 For some patients this may mean decreasing the number of medications taken for chronic conditions.

 Myth: Hospice provides 24-hour care

-Fact: The hospice team (which includes physicians, nurses, social workers, hospice aides and chaplains) visits on an intermittent basis.
+Fact: The hospice team visits on an intermittent basis.
+This team includes physicians, nurses, social workers, hospice aides, chaplains and other specially trained care providers.
 The frequency of visits is determined by the patient’s needs.
 A hospice RN is on call 24 hours a day/7 days a week to answer questions and provide support.
 After hours visits are made as needed.